Fairblock/docs/docs/learn/v1_details/v1_cryptography.md

 # v1 Cryptography

-Fairblock v1 mainly focuses on using Threshold Condition ID Based Encryption (tIBE) for its services as an Appchain.
+Fairblock v1 mainly focuses on using Threshold Condition ID Based Encryption (tIBE) for its services as a chain.
 After reading this section you will understand:

 1. What is IBE and tIBE
-2. What basic functions are exposed to Appchains and Apps integrating with Fairblock
+2. What basic functions are exposed to chains and Apps integrating with Fairblock

 ## Condition ID Based Encryption (IBE)